gagansingh894/MultipleNER/README.md

     -> Extract the contents from downloaded zip into stanford-ner folder -> Update paths in config.py file under utils.
 Please use absolute paths.
     -> pip install -r requirements.txt
+    -> Since we use nltk, u will need to download the additonal resources.
+I suggest to download all using mnltk.download() command.